+Another thing that inspired me toward urban living and a move to the inner city was. oddly enough, a movie called Green Card, which came out one year before I first moved to the inner city.
+I fell in love with one of the character’s apartments and set out to rent one like it.
 I found and rented Alta Vista in Mesta Park.
-It is a four-plex that was originally built with state legislators in mind.
-The state lawmakers needed places to live during the annual legislative session; places that were close the state capital.
+It is a four-plex that was originally built for state legislators.
+The lawmakers needed places to live during the annual legislative session; places that were close to the state capital.
 The apartment, which boasted a fireplace and hardwood floors, was a sprawling unit designed with entertaining in mind.
-So many sweet memories of the year or better I lived in Alta Vista.
+I have so many sweet memories of the year I lived in Alta Vista.
 I bought massive begonias and hung them on the balcony.

 Trips I made to Nazarene Peniel Mission, a homeless ministry in downtown Los Angeles, also influenced me.
 It was the early 1970s and my father took us on a regular basis to minister to indigents and drunks.
 (You can read more about Growing up Nazarene in this post.)
 I grew up not fearing the inner city.
 In 4th grade, I learned about the Watts Towers.
 I wanted to go!
 I wanted to see them more than Disneyland or anywhere else for that matter.
 I started collecting junk and dreamt of building my own Watts Tower in my backyard.

 Urban living can be a mixed bag.
 We are bookended by the rich and the poor.
 All across Oklahoma are glaring realities of growing income disparity, which practically nobody wants to talk about.
 But, it’s right there in the Census, and can’t be denied.
 Here, the rich are getting richer and the poor are getting poorer.
 It’s disconcerting, to say the least.